-Other Committees with the Authority of the AUSTIN EMERGENCY NURSES INC Board of Directors.
-The President may designate one or more additional Committees and appoint Committee Chairs as adopted by a majority of the AUSTIN EMERGENCY NURSES INC Board of Directors.
-The designation of such committee(s) and the delegation thereto of authority shall not operate to relieve the AUSTIN EMERGENCY NURSES INC Board of Directors or any individual member of the AUSTIN EMERGENCY NURSES INC Board of Directors of any responsibility imposed upon them by law.
+Other Committees with the Authority of the AUSTIN ENA Board of Directors.
+The President may designate one or more additional Committees and appoint Committee Chairs as adopted by a majority of the AUSTIN ENA Board of Directors.
+The designation of such committee(s) and the delegation thereto of authority shall not operate to relieve the AUSTIN ENA Board of Directors or any individual member of the AUSTIN ENA Board of Directors of any responsibility imposed upon them by law.

 Other Committees.
-The President may establish such other committees not having the authority of the AUSTIN EMERGENCY NURSES INC Board of Directors as he or she deems necessary or prudent in the exercise of their authority and responsibility as set forth in these bylaws.
+The President may establish such other committees not having the authority of the AUSTIN ENA Board of Directors as he or she deems necessary or prudent in the exercise of their authority and responsibility as set forth in these bylaws.

 Section 2.
 Authority.
 The action establishing a committee shall set forth the committee’s purpose, authority, and composition, and the qualifications required for membership on the committee.
-All committees shall report to and be subject to the ultimate authority of the AUSTIN EMERGENCY NURSES INC Board of Directors, unless otherwise set forth in the resolution establishing such committee.
-Ad hoc Committees may be terminated or repurposed by a majority vote of the AUSTIN EMERGENCY NURSES INC Board of Directors.
+All committees shall report to and be subject to the ultimate authority of the AUSTIN ENA Board of Directors, unless otherwise set forth in the resolution establishing such committee.
+Ad hoc Committees may be terminated or repurposed by a majority vote of the AUSTIN ENA Board of Directors.

 Section 3.
 Composition.
-In the absence of any direction to the contrary in the authorizing action, the President shall appoint the Chairperson and members of all committees, subject to the approval of the AUSTIN EMERGENCY NURSES INC Board of Directors.
+In the absence of any direction to the contrary in the authorizing action, the President shall appoint the Chairperson and members of all committees, subject to the approval of the AUSTIN ENA Board of Directors.

 Section 4.
 Quorum and Manner of Acting.
 At all meetings of any committee, a majority of the members shall constitute a quorum for the transaction of business unless otherwise set forth in these bylaws or the resolution establishing such committee.
 A majority vote by committee members present and voting at a meeting at which a quorum is present shall be required for any action.